pereznetworks/pereznetworks.github.io/README.md

 So this is my GitHub.io, check out the website
 - https://dap-dev.herokuapp.com/

+## Ongoing Projects

+  - Releasing a github.io version of my portfolio site

+  - Adding more live apps and functional demos to my live portfolio site

+  - build React-Native versions of my reactjs and other web apps

 ## Web Apps and Sites

 ### My Random Quotes